cyborgs3335/STEAMworks/README.md

 ### RoboRio firmware

+like the imaging process connect the computer to the RoboRio via usb/(do not use an ethernet)

+also ensure you have downloaded the updateSuite

 to get to the web dashboard you must first download silverlight/(refer to instructons below)

 open internet explorer and in the search window enter 172.22.11.2 and click enter